-Submit documents verifying completion of the Minnesota Multiphasic Personality Inventory 2 (MMPI-2) and the Myers Briggs Personality Inventory.
+- Submit documents verifying completion of the Minnesota Multiphasic Personality Inventory 2 (MMPI-2) and the Myers Briggs Personality Inventory.
 Tests may be taken at the CBU Counseling Center.
 These tests are for admission purposes only.
-The University does not provide clinical interpretation of the findings

-7. Interview with the Director of the Counseling Psychology Program
+The University does not provide clinical interpretation of the findings - 7.
+Successful interview with the Director of the Counseling Psychology Program